Sexynos990/Sexynos990/README.md

 ## Hi there 👋
-Yo im the main mf for eyeless aka boyan...ye the same saddistic mf that enjoyed to annoy halal
+Yo im the main mf for eyeless aka boyan...ye the same saddistic mf that enjoyed to annoy halal if cans of monster were payment id be a milionare (if being a stipper was counted by others as a job)
 <!--
 **Sexynos990/Sexynos990** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.